If you cannot find answers to your questions regarding parking below or on the individual campus parking pages, send an e-mail to email@example.com

 Apcoa (Europark): Registering and first-time usage adds an additional 1 NOK to the parking fee.
 Using the app afterwards does not add any additional charges.

-UiA has facilitated the use of two apps to pay parking fees – Europark or Easy Park, which you can find in the App Store (iPhone) or Google Play Store (Android).
+UiA has facilitated the use of two apps to pay parking fees – Apcoa (former Europark) or Easy Park, which you can find in the App Store (iPhone) or Google Play Store (Android).

 NOK 10 for up to 14 hours.
-Payment is done at a machine with coins or card, or by app from Apcoa (Europark) (free of charge to use - but charging 1 NOK for when you are using the app the first time) or Easy Park (additional charge to use).
+Payment is done at a machine with coins or card, or by app from Apcoa (Europark) (free of charge to use - but charging 1 NOK for when you are using the app the first time) or Easy Park (additional charge to use - for the time being NOK 1,50 for 14 hours on regular parking spaces).

 Employees at UiA have a limited number of free parking spaces at their disposal in separate parking areas.